|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed April 24, 1945

-Built by North American in Inglewood, California as a P-51D-20-NA Mustang.
+Built by North American Aviation (NAA) in Inglewood.
 Constructors Number 122-31771.
-Delivered to the U. S. Army.
-Disassembled and shipped overseas to the South-West Pacific Area (SWPA) and reassembled.
+Delivered to the U. S. Army Air Force (USAAF) as P-51D-20-NA Mustang serial number 44-64045.
+Disassembled and shipped overseas to the South West Pacific Area (SWPA) and reassembled.

 Assigned to the 5th Air Force, 8th Service Group (8 SrG), 301st Airdrome Squadron (301st ADS) part of the Far East Air Force - Combat Replacement Training Center (FEAF - CRTC) at Nadzab Airfield.
 No known nose art or nickname.

-On April 24, 1945 took off from Nadzab Airfield No. 1 on a training mission.
+On April 24, 1945 took off from Nadzab Airfield No. 1 piloted by 2nd Lt.
+Robert A. Kammeyer on a training mission.
 This Mustang suffered a landing accident and afterwards was written off.
 Pilot Kammeyer survived.
 Ultimate fate unknown likely scrapped or otherwise disappeared.

 Kammeyer retired from the U. S. Air Force (USAF) as a major.
 He passed away May 2011.
 He was buried at Saint Pauls Lutheran Cemetery in Concordia, MS.